emmiehe/o-dory/README.md

 Built with [Odoo](https://github.com/odoo/odoo).

 # Installation
-* get code
+* prepare a directory
   * `mkdir test-o-dory`
   * `cd test-o-dory`

+* get o-dory code
   * `git clone git@github.com:emmiehe/o-dory.git`

+* get odoo code
   * If you are only interested in testing out O-DORY, you can install this slightly lighter version of Odoo 15.0:
     * `git clone git@github.com:emmiehe/odoo.git --single-branch`
   * If you want to learn more about Odoo and its source code, please follow the official [installation documentation](https://www.odoo.com/documentation/15.0/administration/install/install.html).

 * postgreSQL
   * Odoo uses PostgreSQL as database management system.
 Use postgres.app to download and install PostgreSQL (supported version: 10.0 and later).
 Create a new postgreSQL user either from the GUI or `sudo -u postgres createuser -s $USER`